alexkiyko/mocha_unit_tests/README.md

 # JavaScript — Unit Testing using Mocha and Chai

-The porpuse of my project to to learn to how to implement basic functions testing useing Mocha and Cahi I will use WebStorm to write my functions and tests.
+The porpuse of my project is to learn how to implement basic functions testing using Mocha and Chai.
+I will use WebStorm to write my functions and tests.
 Also, I will run tests through WebStorm interface and Terminal